-The Company has entered into a directors and officers liability insurance contract with an insurance company.
+The Company has entered into a directors and officers liability insurance contract provided for in Article 430-3, Paragraph 1 with an insurance company.
 If each candidate is elected and assumes office of Director who is not an Audit & Supervisory Committee Member, he/she will be insured under the said insurance contract.
-In addition, the Company plans to renew the said insurance contract with the same contents at the time of next renewal.
+The Company plans to renew the said insurance contract during the terms of office of Directors who are not Audit & Supervisory Committee Members.

-An outline of the contents of the said insurance contract is as stated in "Outline of directors and officers liability insurance contract" (please refer to page 35).
+An outline of the contents of the said insurance contract is as stated in "Outline of directors and officers liability insurance contract" (please refer to page 48).